 Malvern Museum organises a number of activities throughout the year.

-Lectures are held on the last Friday of every month from September through to April.
+Lectures are currently held on the last Thursday afternoon of every month from September through to April.
 The History of Croome Court, the royal wives and mistresses since William the Conqueror – yes all of them!, GWR railway growth and decline, medieval manuscripts, Worcestershire’s secret army in the Second World War, local Victorian family stories, have all featured over the last few seasons, along with many other talks.
 The lectures are free to the Friends of Malvern Museum and £2 for members of the public.

 Malvern Museum organises a number of events to raise money to meet the cost of running the museum and updating display fixtures.
 Re-enactments of the Water Cure have proved quite popular and take place in the Coach House Theatre, Malvern.
 Florence Nightingale and Edward Elgar have also been the subjects of public lectures.